 A grounding mat mimics the electric current of the earth and allows a person to bring the experience into a home or office.
 Most of the biochemical reactions in the body involve electron transfer.

 That said, this isn’t for everyone.
 There is the potential danger of drawing current from other sources, so be aware of unground electrical sources near you.
 This could cause a potentially dangerous electrical shock.

 Debra Sullivan: Grounding or earthing mats create an electrical connection between your body and the earth.
 The idea is to replicate the physical connectivity one would make by walking barefoot on the ground.
 This connection allows electrons to flow from the earth and into your body to create a neutral electrical charge.

 Since humans spend the majority of time either indoors or wearing rubber-soled shoes outdoors, we barely spend time having physical contact with the earth.
-These mats allow for this connection when indoors and re-creates that equilibrium of electron charge.
+These mats allow for this connection when indoors and re-create that equilibrium of electron charge.

-Grounding mats are meant to bring a connection to earth indoors.
 The mats usually connect via a wire to the ground port of an electrical outlet.
 The mats may be placed on the floor, on a desk, or on a bed so the user can put their bare feet, hands, or body on the mat and conduct the earth’s energy.

 DRW: Being out in nature has multiple health benefits in itself.
 People report a great sense of well-being when they walk barefoot.
 There have been reports on improvement in blood glucose, osteoporosis, immune function, blood flow, and stress reduction.